strysg/cucumber-report-for-email/README.md

     }
   }
 ```

+3. Copy a `cucumber-report.json` file from a previous execution of cucumber test cases to this directory.

 4. run `npm run report`.
 This will generate a `email_report.html` file, and if configured in configs.local.json file will send an email using the smpt credentials.

 LICENSE: MIT